-Magnesium is a very important mineral.
-The average American is deficient in magnesium.
-Magnesium supplements are very effective.
 However, rarely can someone have a magnesium overdose.
 There are several reasons why someone might have a magnesium overdose.
-Too much magnesium is called hypermagnesemia.
-Symptoms of too much magnesium are diarrhea and joint pain.

-is it Possible to Overdose on Magnesium?
+Is it Possible to Overdose on Magnesium?

 In this article, we will consider the risk factors for magnesium overdose, signs of a magnesium overdose, and how this condition is normally treated.